jll63/yomm2/documentation.md

 #### Synopsis:
 ```
-YOMM2_DECLARE(return_type, method_name, (parameters));
+YOMM2_DECLARE(return_type, name, (parameter_types));
 ```

-Declare a method called `method_name`, which takes the specified argument list `parameters` and returns the specified `return_type`. `parameters` consists in a comma separated list of types.
-At least one of them must be marked with the `virtual_` template (see below).

-Create an inline function that has the specifie dname and return type.
-The parameters of the function consist of the types passed in `parameters` with the `virtual_` marker removed.
+Declare a method.
+Create an inline function that has the specified name and return type.
+The parameters of the function consist of the types passed in `parameter_types` with the `virtual_` marker removed.
+The dynamic type of the arguments corresponding to a virtual parameter are taken into account to select the most specialized definition to call.

-The generated function is an ordinary inline function: it may be placed in a header, its address can be taken and it can be overloaded.

 `declare_method` is an alias for `YOMM2_DECLARE` created by header `yorel/yomm2/cute.hpp`.